Lab-Data-Concepts/dscsa/doc/10_Requirements.md

 One company buys another or its products.
 Generally, products are added to the buying company's existing infrastructure.
 For example, Warner-Lambert was purchased by Pfizer.
 Pfizer then sold its consumer health division to J&J's McNeal Consumer Health.

 Listerine was first marketed in 1914 by Lambert Pharmacal Company.
-If the DSCSA was required then, the detailed DSCSA records would have to be maintained during the merger with Warner-Hudnut, acquisition by Pfizer, and sale to J&J.
+If the DSCSA was required then for Listerine, the detailed DSCSA records would have to be maintained during the merger with Warner-Hudnut, acquisition by Pfizer, and sale to J&J.

 ### Licensing Partners